iali01/firstapp/README.md

 ```
 DEBUG = False
 ```
-  3.2 during development, you can change this DEBUG to "True"
+  3.2 during development, you can change DEBUG to "True"

 ## RESTfull app
 The application provides historical weather data (stored in a Cassandra database) via a REST API.